dasrecord-zz/SMS-Blast-Repo/README.md

 Step 1.
-Configure your (free) IFTTT account at https://ifttt.com/
+Configure your (free) IFTTT account at https://ifttt.com/ Once registered, click your account and select New Applet.

 Step 2.
-Creat an applet that uses the Webhooks Receiever module as the THIS trigger.
+Create an applet that uses the Webhooks Receiever module as the THIS trigger.
 Select Receive a Web request.

 Step 3.